By Michael Hilkemeijer

 This stems from understanding how children learn with technology in early childhood education.

-Early Childhood Education professional development is important and here you will have the option of joining a class of colleagues who are like minded in ensuring learning progression with technology.
+Early Childhood Education professional development is important and here you will have the option of joining a class of colleagues who are like-minded in ensuring learning progression with technology.
+Complex and continuous online PD for early childhood educators is a key requirement of the productive integration of ICT into the learning processes of children.
+This is also a key strategy for developing technological literacy and ICT capability in ECE.

 Observing children is what you do best along with providing them with the foundations to key learning areas.
 Why not employ formative assessment strategies that will help you establish a baseline for growth in ICT Capability.

-Not all kids are use to playing with technology in the classroom so I have provided you with teaching strategies to help you achieve this.
+Not all kids are used to playing with technology in the classroom so I have provided you with teaching strategies to help you achieve this.

 Once you have got everyone on the same playing field it is time to facilitate children’s capabilities in ICT.
 Remember, this involves more than just the teaching of techniques and skills.